Wild Words Newsletter

 Get monthly recommendations on all the latest nature writing, heritage and conservation related reads available at Sherlock & Pages

 Darkness at Noon, authored by the renowned Arthur Koestler and translated by the acclaimed Philip Boehm, is an essential addition to any literary collection.
-This masterful 20th-century classic draws readers into a chilling world of totalitarianism, experienced through the eyes of the once-powerful propagandist, Rubashov, now a condemned prisoner.
+This masterful 20th-century classic draws readers into a chilling world of totalitarianism, experienced through the eyes of the once-powerful protagonist.
+Koestler’s exploration of moral dilemmas within the framework of historical fiction resonates deeply in today's context, making this work not just a story but a pivotal commentary on human rights and freedom.

 ISBN: | 9781784873196 |